-In March 2020, Sona was awarded a \$4.1 million grant from Canada's Next Generation Manufacturing ("NGen"), Canada's Advanced Manufacturing Supercluster, to develop and commercialize its rapid detection COVID-19 antigen test.
+In 2020, Sona was awarded a \$4.1 million grant from Canada's Next Generation Manufacturing ("NGen"), Canada's Advanced Manufacturing Supercluster, to develop and commercialize its rapid detection COVID-19 antigen test.
 This non-repayable grant was effective to November 15, 2020 and has been used to accelerate the development of the Company's COVID-19 antigen test.

 The Supercluster funding is pursuant to a \$50 million initiative led by NGen to support companies as they prepare to produce critically needed technologies, equipment, and medical products to aid in the fight against COVID-19.
-The Company received funding of \$3,508,376 from NGen during the year ended October 31, 2020 and incurred total reimbursable expenditures covered by the grant to the end of the project of \$3,896,295. \$3,868,977 of eligible expense recoveries were incurred during the year ended October 31, 2020, and \$27,318 were incurred during the period ended January 31, 2021.
-As at January 31, 2021, the Company had a government grant receivable balance of \$387,919, which was received subsequent to the end of the period.
+The Company received funding of \$3,508,376 from NGen during the year ended October 31, 2020 and received \$387,919 during the six-month period ended April 30, 2021.
+Total reimbursable expenditures covered by the grant to the end of the project were \$3,896,295. \$3,868,977 of eligible expense recoveries were incurred during the year ended October 31, 2020, and \$27,318 were incurred during the six-month period ended April 30, 2021.

-NGen has played a valuable role in project funding, enabling the acceleration of the development, and enhancing the scope of the Company's project to deploy its proprietary GNRs technology.
+NGen has played a valuable role in project funding, enabling the acceleration of the development, and enhancing the scope of the Company's abilities to deploy its proprietary GNRs technology.
 NGen's involvement has also helped to bring other Canadian suppliers and partners to the Company's efforts.